-The purpose of Center for Inquiry–Michigan is to foster a secular society based on science, reason, freedom of inquiry, and humanist values.
+Our Mission: Center for Inquiry (CFI) strives to foster a secular society based on reason, science, freedom of inquiry, and humanist values.

-Center for Inquiry (CFI) is an international, nonpartisan, nonprofit 501©(3) organization that encourages evidence-based inquiry into science, pseudoscience, medicine and health, religion, ethics, secularism, and society.
+CFI Michigan is a local branch of Center for Inquiry, an international, nonpartisan, nonprofit 501©(3) organization that encourages evidence-based inquiry into science, pseudoscience, medicine and health, religion, ethics, secularism, and society.
 The Center for Inquiry is not affiliated with, nor does it promote, any political party or political ideology.

 CFI Michigan is working to develop a secular community across the state where like-minded individuals can meet and share experiences.
 We host nearly 200 educational and social events each year.
 Event topics include: science, religion, philosophy, social issues, politics, evolution, morality and ethics, psychology, secularism, atheism, humanism, agnosticism, skepticism, and others.

 We also have an active Secular Service Program to provide CFI members with opportunities to put CFI’s mission into action for the common good through community service and outreach.

 Nearly all of our events are open to the public.
 You do not have to be a member to attend.

 Visit the Event Calendar to learn about upcoming events.